A conversation with PECO Energy’s Patricia King - The Philadelphia Sunday Sun

 SUN: What is LIHEAP?

-Patricia King: The Low-Income Housing Energy Assistance Program is a free federal grant assistance program for low-income residents based on family size/income eligibility.
+Patricia King: Low Income Home Energy Assistance Program is a free federal grant assistance program for low-income residents based on family size/income eligibility.
 Income eligibility is based on the federal government’s determined poverty level.
 For example, a family of four making $3,900 per month or less, can qualify for LIHEAP assistance.

 SUN: What is a misconception some may have about LIHEAP customers?